how to monetize a blog in 2023

 This is essential intelligence to help you create the right digital product.

 Some bloggers think display ads don’t pay well and are a waste of time.
 I had the same opinion for ages.

-But now, I’m making enough from advertising to cover all my expenses every month, including my mortgage and bills.
+But now, I’m making enough from advertising to cover all my expenses every month, including my housing costs and bills.

 So I can confidently say that including ads on your blog is an excellent monetization strategy.